Carl David Anderson

-Carl David Anderson (September 3, 1905 – January 11, 1991) was an American experimental physicist who shared the 1936 Nobel Prize in Physics with Victor Hess for his discovery of the positron, which confirmed the theory of antimatter.
+Carl David Anderson (September 3, 1905 – January 11, 1991) was an American experimental physicist who shared the 1936 Nobel Prize in Physics with Victor Hess for his discovery of the positron, which confirmed the existence of antimatter.

-Early life
+Biography

 Carl David Anderson was born on September 3, 1905, in New York City, to Swedish immigrants, Carl David Anderson Sr. and Emma Adolfina Ajaxson.
+Anderson received his B.S. in Physics and Engineering in 1927, and his Ph.D. in Physics in 1930, both from the California Institute of Technology (Caltech).

-Anderson studied physics and engineering at Caltech, receiving a B.S. in 1927 and a Ph.D. in 1930.
+Anderson spent the entirety of his career at Caltech; he was Research Fellow (1930–1933) and Assistant Professor to Associate Professor of Physics (1933–1939), before becoming Professor of Physics in 1939, a position he held until his retirement in 1976.